 Progressive Exposure

-Confidence grows when athletes gradually face more difficult challenges.
+Confidence grows when you gradually face harder challenges.
+That includes:

 - Training under fatigue